danielaamayar/The_Empathiser/README.md

 The Empathiser is a research tool designed to explore how different types of audiovisual and written environmental content trigger empathetic responses in users.

-Powered by Streamlit, it combines facial expression recognition with voice sentiment analysis, enabling researchers to capture and analyse emotional reactions in real time.
+It combines facial expression recognition with voice sentiment analysis, enabling researchers to capture and analyse emotional reactions in real time.

 ## What It Does